threeMF/threeMF-eval/README.md

 1. Fork this project
 2. Read about creating [Custom](https://github.com/mgratzer/threeMF/wiki/CustomCommands), [Publish Subscribe](https://github.com/mgratzer/threeMF/wiki/PublishSubscribe) and [Request Response](https://github.com/mgratzer/threeMF/wiki/RequestResponse) Commands
 3. Build the project and replace all warnings with the necessary 3MF code.
-	- **While building the app please write a diary, take down your thoughts which can point out where improvements should be made (or record some audio, everything helps)**
+	- While building the app **please write a diary**, take down your thoughts which can point out where improvements should be made (or record some audio, everything helps).
+Simply create a text document and take down your thoughts after every step marked in the sample project and the time it took you to perform the step.
+You can copy your diary into the survey at the end of the evaluation.
 	- Take down the time it takes you to do the evaluation
 	- Use the [sample applications](https://github.com/mgratzer/threeMF/tree/master/Samples) for further insights
 4. Push your code back to your Github fork